yifatBij/category_products/README.md

 # README

 Categories tree with products.

 The Category tree implemented with nested set model technique.

-Relation of one to many between category and product
+Relation of one to many between category and product.

 # Demo at Heroku
 https://secure-stream-01212.herokuapp.com/products